jasonaqua/jubilant-disco/README.md

 3. Name your repository something fun and add a simple description to make it easier to identify later.
 4. Set the default visibility for the repo to public, as private repositories use Actions minutes, while public repositories can use GitHub-hosted runners for free.

 Click Create repository from template and we’re ready to build our first Actions workflow!
+And other stuff.